pubkey/rxdb/examples/electron/README.md

 # RxDB Electron example

-This is an example usage of RxDB with Electron trough the `RxDB server plugin`.
+This is an example usage of RxDB with the [Electron RxStorage](https://rxdb.info/electron.html).
 It implements a simple heroes-list which can be filled by the user.

-For an example with Electron [`remote`](https://github.com/electron/remote) module check [examples/electron-remote](../electron-remote)

 # Try it out
 1. clone the whole [RxDB-repo](https://github.com/pubkey/rxdb)